bart-kroon/TM1/README.md

 ## Installation result

 After installation, the TMIV executables `Encoder`, `Decoder` and `Renderer` will be available under the directory `/Workspace/tmiv_install/bin`.
 By default TMIV only builds the HM modules that are required for TMIV (`TLibCommon` and `TLibDecoder`).
 When `HM_BUILD_TAPPDECODER` and `HM_BUILD_TAPPENCODER` are selected, then the `TAppDecoder` and `TAppEncoder` tools respectively will also be installed to this directory.
+TMIV per default builds `vvencFFapp` and `vvdecapp` from the Fraunhofer VVC implementations.

 # Running the software tests

-In general and espescially when [contributing to TMIV](doc/CONTRIBUTING.md) it is a good idea to run the software tests before starting any (large) experiments.
+In general and especially when [contributing to TMIV](doc/CONTRIBUTING.md) it is a good idea to run the software tests before starting any (large) experiments.
 TMIV has two types of software tests that are integrated into the project.

 ## Unit tests